Once Upon A Time, All The Time

 with no happy endings.

-Didn’t wallow or hide.
+Refused to wallow or hide.

-They packed up their things
+He packed up his things

-and continued their stride.
+and continued his stride.

-They didn’t seek glory.
+He didn’t seek glory.

-They just left a note:
+He just left a note:

 “This is your story.